sgmurphy/wordpress-plugins/formidable/readme.txt

 == A Developer’s Dream: Extend and Customize with Ease ==

-Championed by developers, freelancers, and agencies alike, Formidable is the form maker that's celebrated for its extensibility and flexibility.
+Championed by developers, freelancers, and agencies alike, Formidable is the form creator that's celebrated for its extensibility and flexibility.
 From custom web app creation to sophisticated form designs, Formidable supports complex projects with low overhead.
 This makes it the premier choice for professionals looking to push the boundaries of what's possible with WordPress.

 * **Responsive Design**: Formidable guarantees that your WordPress forms will look great and function flawlessly across all devices, thanks to its mobile-responsive design and flexible layout options.
 Ensure that everyone can use your intake form, consent form on any device.
 * **Customization at Your Fingertips**: With the ability to [customize HTML](https://formidableforms.com/features/customize-form-html-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) (like Contact Form 7) while retaining the simplicity of drag-and-drop, Formidable offers the perfect balance of power and ease of use.
-* **[Invisible SPAM protection](https://formidableforms.com/features/invisible-spam-protection/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion)**: Benefit from invisible, yet effective spam protection techniques, including honeypot, Google reCAPTCHA, Akismet, Turnstile, and WordPress comment blacklist integration, ensuring your focus remains on genuine interactions.
+* **[Invisible SPAM protection](https://formidableforms.com/features/invisible-spam-protection/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion)**: Benefit from invisible, yet effective spam protection techniques, including honeypot, Akismet, captcha forms (Google reCAPTCHA, hCaptcha, Cloudflare Turnstile), and WordPress comment blacklist integration, ensuring your focus remains on genuine interactions.
 * **Unmatched Support**: Our world-class support team is dedicated to helping you defy limits, tackling bigger projects, securing more clients, and accelerating your business growth.

 Formidable Forms is not just a WordPress form plugin.
 It's a comprehensive solution aimed at empowering you to create, customize, and extend your WordPress capabilities beyond expectations to defy gravity.

 == Explore the Ultimate WordPress Form Solution ==

+> Formidable Forms is an awesome professional form builder.
+There is much to like about Formidable Forms.
+From the drag and drop interface to the many developer hooks for creating your own custom features, this tool suits the needs for absolute beginners to the most advanced developer and everyone in between.
+> Victor Font (Digital Business Strategist)

 Dive into the endless possibilities with Formidable, the WordPress form builder that goes beyond basic forms.
 Here's a glimpse of what you can achieve with our feature-packed plugin:

-* **Effortless Form Building**: Utilize our [drag and drop form maker](https://formidableforms.com/features/drag-drop-form-builder/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) to craft everything from a simple email form to a comprehensive quiz or complex online application.
+* **Effortless Form Building**: Utilize our [drag and drop form maker](https://formidableforms.com/features/drag-drop-form-builder/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) to craft everything from a simple email form to comprehensive quizzes or complex online applications.
 * **Data Display and Management**: Other WordPress form plugins only let you collect data.
 With [Formidable Views](https://formidableforms.com/features/display-form-data-views/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion), showcase data like never before.
 Create job boards, event calendars, and business directories directly from your form submissions.
 * **Advanced File Uploads**: Our [multiple file upload feature](https://formidableforms.com/features/wordpress-multiple-file-upload-form/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) simplifies adding documents, photos, and music to any form, perfect for a job application form or WordPress user profile form.
 * **Multi-Step Forms**: Boost conversions with [multi-step forms](https://formidableforms.com/features/wordpress-multi-step-form/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion), complete with progress bars and conditional logic for a streamlined user experience.
-* **Intelligent Calculator Forms**: From mortgage calculators to auto loan calculators, our [calculator forms](https://formidableforms.com/wordpress-calculator-plugin/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) offer dynamic solutions for instant quotes and price estimates.
+* **Intelligent [Calculator Forms](https://formidableforms.com/wordpress-calculator-plugin/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion)**: From mortgage calculators to auto loan calculators and date calculator forms, Formidable offers dynamic solutions for instant quotes and price estimates.
 * **Custom Styling**: Match your forms to your brand with our [visual style creator](https://formidableforms.com/features/wordpress-visual-form-styler/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion), enabling personalized colors, fonts, and layouts (including RTL forms) without any coding.
 * **User-Generated Content**: Enable front-end post and page submissions, allowing users to contribute content directly through forms.
 Create an online journaling platform, member directory, classified ads, community recipes, and more.
 * **Comprehensive Entry Management**: Manage, display, and edit form entries with ease, offering front-end editing capabilities for a seamless user experience.